+4.2.
 General Instructing Team

-Has responsibility for all Health and Safety issues within their schools, including that for training and provision of equipment that is safe for use by students and members of the public.

-Assist in monitoring all aspects of the effectiveness of this policy and its implementation by taking adequate steps, where necessary, to improve, update and make any recommendations to improve upon it.

-Ensure that all assistant instructors within their classes are aware of any relevant Health and Safety regulations, or Codes of Practice, relevant to them in the execution of their duties.
+- 4.2.1.
+Has responsibility for all Health and Safety issues within their schools, including that for training and provision of equipment that is safe for use by students and members of the public. - 4.2.2.
+Assist in monitoring all aspects of the effectiveness of this policy and its implementation by taking adequate steps, where necessary, to improve, update and make any recommendations to improve upon it. - 4.2.3.
+Ensure that all assistant instructors within their classes are aware of any relevant Health and Safety regulations relevant to them in the execution of their duties.

+4.3.
 National Member Associations

-Have overall responsibility for the day-to-day management of their schools and will ensure that all instructors within their control are adequately trained to carry out their duties and are fully aware of any training and teaching hazards.

-Will ensure that all instructors under their control know what to do in the case of fire, bomb or other emergency alerts.

-Ensure that staff under their control is familiar with the first aid arrangements and continually strive for maximum safety at all times.
+- 4.3.1.
+Have overall responsibility for the day-to-day management of their schools and will ensure that all instructors within their control are adequately trained to carry out their duties and are fully aware of any training and teaching hazards. - 4.3.2.
+Will ensure that all instructors under their control know what to do in the case of fire, bomb or other emergency alerts. - 4.3.3.
+Ensure that staff under their control is familiar with the first aid arrangements and continually strive for maximum safety at all times. - 4.3.4.
 Ensure that all safety aids are used and maintain good training and teaching methods at all times.

+4.4.
 Health and Safety Representatives

+4.4.1.
 All schools must recognise their responsibilities under this Health and Safety Policy and appoint a person to overview safe practice, understanding Taekwondo in itself is highly vigorous, specialised and within its curriculum does teach contact and breaking techniques which, although are viewed as safety concerns, are part of the art being taught.
 It is the duty of the school instructor to ensure the student is prepared for the task being demanded of him/her.

-Instructors who may have concerns in any matter related to Health and Safety should discuss this with their national association, who in turn should take the matter up with the BTC.

-The instructing team within the school should hold regular meetings in which systems of teaching (not necessarily technical content), Codes of Practice and all other aspects of

-Health and Safety legislation are constantly reviewed in order to ensure compliance with statutory requirements.
+- 4.4.2.
+Instructors who may have concerns in any matter related to Health and Safety should discuss this with their national association, who in turn should take the matter up with the BTC. - 4.4.3.
+The instructing team within the school should hold regular meetings in which systems of teaching (not necessarily technical content) and all aspects of Health and Safety legislation are constantly reviewed in order to ensure compliance with statutory requirements.

+4.5.
 All Instructors